 The Dock-King from FuriousFPV is a ground station that houses the True-D diversity module.
-It uses better algorithm to improve video signal from the True-D Module.
+It uses better algorithm to improve video signal from the True-D receiver module.

 Further Reading: How to choose FPV Goggles